sharmaDeepti369/slate/source/index.html.md

-uid | yes | user's uid from facebook provider| yes |facebook profile_pic | no |facebook profile pic url of user
+uid | yes | user's uid from facebook provider| yes |facebook profile_pic | no |facebook profile pic url of user role | yes | role by which user want to sign in

 # Profile